I want as much stuff off the floor of my garage as possible. Unfortunately, that means my stuff has only one place to go: Up.

 So I started researching a way to get some more headroom.
 That’s when I found out about high-lift garage door kits.

 A high lift garage door extends your garage door’s track so that the door hugs the wall and goes up higher before the horizontal curve.
-It makes better use of the vertical space in your garage and gives you at least 12″-15″ more headroom in your garage by moving the garage door track closer to the ceiling.
+It makes better use of the vertical space in your garage and gives you at least 12″-15″ more headroom by moving the garage door track closer to the ceiling.

 There’s more to it than splicing in an extra piece of track to your existing setup.